Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: The Concept of “Task” as a Reduction in Relative Entropy

 \item \emph{Goal and Progress Distributions}.
 Goal and progress of a task are defined as probability distributions on the scale of task outcomes $s$.
 The \textit{goal} distribution $G$ describes the prior, the probability of positive task outcomes on this scale.
 The \textit{progress} distribution $P$ describes the posterior, the probability of being in a current position along the scale of task outcomes $s$.
 Each distribution has a mean value $\mu$ on this scale.
 For the goal distribution, the mean $\mu_g$ signifies the value with the highest probability of a correct task outcome.
 For the progress distribution, the mean $\mu_p$ denotes the value with the highest probability of the current task outcome.
 Each distribution also has an associated variance.
-The variance $\sigma_g^2$ or standard deviation $\sigma_g$ of the goal distribution $G$ describes the tolerance for error that is allowed in achieving goal $G$.
-The reciprocal of this variance $\frac{1}{\sigma_g^2}$ is the precision with which the task is to be completed.
-The variance $\sigma_p^2$ or standard deviation $\sigma_p$ of the progress distribution $P$ describes the speed with which the task outcome is moving towards the goal distribution: the speed of progress on the task.
-The reciprocal of this variance $\frac{1}{\sigma_p^2}$ is the precision with which the task is being executed.
-From postulate 5 it is becomes apparent that, in order for the goal and progress distributions to match, the user must not just reduce the distance between the means of progress and goal distributions to zero, but also match the precision (or variance) of both distributions.
-That is, a more precise goal will require, at some point during the task, a more precise movement on the scale of possible task outcomes towards that goal.
-In other words, to avoid error, the user will, at some point, need to move more slowly on the scale of possible task outcomes.
-This is typically towards the end of the task, when the user is closer to the goal.
-It also apparent that a not so precise goal definition allows faster progress, i.e., users can be more sloppy in the execution of the task.
-As such, the ratio between the difference of means and the standard deviation reflects a precision/accuracy trade-off (mistakenly known as speed/accuracy trade-off) that is inherent to all tasks.
-Because the two distributions will need to match on average, the individual variances of goal and progress distributions can be simplified as equal.
+The standard deviation $\sigma_g$ of the goal distribution defines the base noise scale of the goal.
+It can be scaled to fit the tolerances of particular instances of the task by a factor $z$.
+Thus, the actual acceptance region around $\mu_g$ is defined as $z\sigma_g$: completing outside this region constitutes an error.
+The variance $\sigma_p^2$ of the progress distribution describes the uncertainty with which the task outcome is perceived as moving toward the goal distribution: i.e., the uncertainty in perceived progress on the task.
+The reciprocal of this variance, $\frac{1}{\sigma_p^2}$, is the precision with which current progress on the task outcome is controlled.
+In order for the goal and progress distributions to align, the user must not just reduce the distance between the means of progress and goal distributions to within the z-scaled tolerance $z\sigma_g$, but also bring posterior uncertainty to within the z-scaled tolerance given for the task.
+A smaller z-scaled tolerance will require smaller updates on the scale of task outcomes as one progresses towards the goal.
+This is typically achieved not by changing the actual speed or precision $\frac{1}{\sigma_g^2}$ of the Bayesian update, but simply by following the differential of a surprise potential.
+The result is a halving of the difference between $\mu_p$ and $\mu_g$ in a given time period, defining one bit of update.
+A larger z-scaled tolerance allows faster completion time because users do not need to process the least significant bits resolving increasingly smaller steps near the end of the surprise potential.
+The ratio between the difference of means and the base noise scale reflects a normalized error.
+Although the task tolerance is defined by the z-scaled acceptance region $z\sigma_g$, successful completion requires the progress distribution to become locally compatible with the goal distribution near the accepted region.
+That is, the posterior uncertainty need not equal the base variance of the goal distribution globally, but near the goal it must be of comparable scale.
+Under this local approximation, the effective variances of progress and goal may be treated as equal, allowing the negative log probability of the goal distribution \textit{G} to be written as a quadratic surprise potential.
 This brings us to the next postulate: